LaravelBA/laravel-js-routes/README.md

 [![Total Downloads](https://poser.pugx.org/LaravelBA/laravel-js-routes/downloads.png)](https://packagist.org/packages/LaravelBA/laravel-js-routes)
 [![License](https://poser.pugx.org/LaravelBA/laravel-js-routes/license.png)](https://packagist.org/packages/LaravelBA/laravel-js-routes)

+# DEPRECATED

+This package is no longer maintained.
+Please use https://github.com/aaronlord/laroute or any other alternative you may find!

 ## Why?
 We love the Laravel routing system and we often use named routes like `route('users.show', ['id' => 1])` to generate `http://domain.tld/users/1`.
 With the amazing uprising of Javascript frameworks (AngularJS, EmberJS, Backbone, etc.) it's hard to track changes on your routes between the backend and the REST calls from your Javascript.